-This show is very inspiring and sentimental; just like flipping through someone else’s diary and learning all their secrets.
+This show is very inspiring and sentimental; just like flipping through a diary and learning all the secrets.
 Here the pages are Perry’s works showcased alongside pieces from the British Museum archives and the captions that go along with them.
 He has given us permission to read about his adventures and life insights.

 We are made privy to the ins and outs of Perry’s adventure through Germany with Alan Measles, his teddy bear, on his very own Pope Mobile – the AM1.

 Perry’s sense of humour comes through as he tells us his teddy bear was named after his best friend (Alan) and he had measles.
 He tells us that Alan Measles would hang out with Bes, the Egyptian deity who protected households, and even compares portable shrines from the 1700-1900s with today’s smartphone photo albums.